-What do you think when you hear that word?
+What do you think of when you hear that word?
 Do you think of God?
 Your family?
 Friends?
-Maybe a favorite place comes to mind.
-Or something you do that brings joy to your life.
+Maybe a favorite place comes to mind?
+Or something you do that brings joy to your life?

-We want to be loved – for who we are.
-Unconditional.
-No strings attached.
-Love.
+We want to be loved for who we are.
+We want unconditional, no strings attached, love.

 You are worthy of love.
 Do you know that?

 God loves you.
 Do you know that?

 In your core, do you recognize you are a unique creation?
 That you have a personality, character traits, an appearance, a way about you, that is yours and yours alone?